Ram81/ram81.github.io/index.md

 </div>

-I am interning at Apple MLR with [Alexander Toshev](https://sites.google.com/view/alextoshev) since Spring 2025.
-I was an intern at Meta FAIR from Summer to Winter 2024 working with [Roozbeh Mottaghi](https://roozbehm.info/).
-During my MS, I was fortunate to intern at Allen Institute of AI (AI2) in Summer 2023 with [Luca Weihs](https://lucaweihs.github.io/) and [Kuo-Hao Zheng](https://kuohaozeng.github.io/).
-In 2022, I was an intern at Mitsubishi Electric Research Laborateries (MERL) with [Anoop Cherian](https://scholar.google.com/citations?user=XVUCn40AAAAJ&hl=en).
+I have been fortunate to intern at Apple MLR with [Alexander Toshev](https://sites.google.com/view/alextoshev) from Spring to Summer 2025 on scaling synthetic data generation for post-training MLLM agents.
+In summer 2024, I interned at Meta FAIR working with [Roozbeh Mottaghi](https://roozbehm.info/) on post-training VLA policies with LLM generated rewards.
+In summer 2023, I interned at Allen Institute of AI (AI2) with [Luca Weihs](https://lucaweihs.github.io/) and [Kuo-Hao Zheng](https://kuohaozeng.github.io/) on synthetic data generation for visual common sense reasoning.
+In 2022, I was an intern at Mitsubishi Electric Research Laborateries (MERL) with [Anoop Cherian](https://scholar.google.com/citations?user=XVUCn40AAAAJ&hl=en) working on scene representations for embodied agents.

 Previously, I spent a year working as a Research Intern in [Computer Vision and Machine Learning Perception Lab](http://mlp.cc.gatech.edu/) at Georgia Tech advised by [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/) and [Prof. Devi Parikh](https://www.cc.gatech.edu/~parikh/).
 I also lead an open source organization, [CloudCV](https://cloudcv.org/), where we are building several open-source softwares for reproducible AI research.